awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 ## Differences<a name="alerting-diff"></a>

-Compared to Open Distro for Elasticsearch, the Amazon Elasticsearch Service alerting feature has two notable differences: Amazon SNS support and fixed settings\.
+Compared to Open Distro for Elasticsearch, the Amazon Elasticsearch Service alerting feature has some notable differences\.

 ### Amazon SNS Support<a name="alerting-diff-sns"></a>